IdkWhatUsernameToPick/FridayThe13thKillerPuzzleKillerMarathon/README.md

 keyboard
 pywin32

-**To install ype into cmd:**
+**To install type into cmd:**
 pip install mss numpy psutil pydirectinput keyboard pywin32

 **How to use:**
--set your resolution in the game to 1920x1080
--open the Python file while the game is open
+set your resolution in the game to 1920x1080 open the Python file while the game is open launch killer marathon
--launch killer marathon